mithraanandkumar/mithrakumar_portfolio/Final Project: Part 1.md

             a. https://ourworldindata.org/grapher/reported-paralytic-polio-cases-and-deaths-in-the-united-states-since-1910 - This dataset contains data on the number of deaths due to Polio in the US from 1910 to 2019.
             b. https://ourworldindata.org/vaccination This dataset shows the global vaccination coverage of one-year-olds with some of the most important               vaccines recommended by the WHO.
 Data for US can be filtered from this dataset.
- 3. For the thrid and fourth sketch,
+ 3. For the thrid and fourth sketch, I plan on using https://ourworldindata.org/child-mortality dataset.
+This dataset contains the mortality of infants and children across years for various countries.
+This datset will be filtered to US for the fourth sketch.

 # Method and Medium

+For the implementation of this project, I plan on using Shorthand and data visualization tools like Tableau and Flourish.